PatriciaZan/Card-Animation-Project/README.md

 **ABOUT THIS PROJECT**

-Follow along from the YouTube channel [**Web UI Tutorials**](https://www.youtube.com/watch?v=45mnmy2JUl0) With personal changes to images, with the season's themes, Winter, Spring, Summer and Autumn.
+Follow along from the YouTube channel [**Web UI Tutorials**](https://www.youtube.com/watch?v=45mnmy2JUl0) With personal changes to images, The season's themes, Winter, Spring, Summer and Autumn.